Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Results and Evaluation

-In the first part of the experiment, we generated 100 different requests with \textbf{GPT-3.5} for the system to prepare a specific type of salad. $1/3$ of the requests were for making vegetable salads, $1/3$ for a Russian salad, and the last $1/3$ for a fruit salad.
-Our proposed system successfully generated the correct executable code for all the requests, achieving a success rate of 100\%.
+Firstly, we evaluated the performance of the Language Module by generating 100 different requests with GPT-3.5 for the system to prepare three types of salad, e.g. ``I'm really craving a vegetable salad.
+Could you make one, please?".
+Specifically, one-third of the requests were for making vegetable salads, another third were for a Russian salad, and the final third was for a fruit salad.
+Our proposed Language Module successfully generated the correct executable code for all the requests, achieving a success rate of 100\%.

-In the second part of the experiment, 100 pictures with different ingredients were captured to evaluate the VLM system, and $1/3$ of the pictures were used to evaluate each of the salads.
-Half of the pictures had the right ingredients required for each of the salads, and the other half contained some missing ingredients.
-To assess the performance of the VLM, we checked if the model returned the correct list of all the ingredients in the image and if each mentioned ingredient in the recipe of the salad was detected correctly (that is, the captions on the ingredients were correct in the output image).
+\item In the second part of the experiment, we evaluated the vision module's performance using 100 pictures of different ingredients, with one-third allocated to each salad type.
+For each salad type, half the pictures included all the required ingredients (Scenario 1), while the other half were missing some (Scenario 2).
+We evaluated if the model returned the correct list of all the ingredients in the input image and whether each mentioned ingredient from the salad recipe was detected correctly; that is, the captions on the ingredients and the 2D bounding boxes were accurate in the output image.